Platingamer42/DigitRecognition/README.md

 but it worked fine.
 (Maybe there were some version-mismatches; the laptop wasn't up do date)

-If installing tensorflow and the other modules doesn't work on YOUR Pi, you might check this: https://medium.com/@abhizcc/installing-latest-tensor-flow-and-keras-on-raspberry-pi-aac7dbf95f2 (You might need to pic other wheel-files, though)
+If installing tensorflow and the other modules doesn't work for you, you might check this: https://medium.com/@abhizcc/installing-latest-tensor-flow-and-keras-on-raspberry-pi-aac7dbf95f2

 NOTICE:
 Besides this file, there also is a "LICENSE" File.
 Please read it.